-B. All schedule changes must be made within the first five days of course.
+B. All schedule changes must be made within the first five days of course except for lev- el change requests.

 request for a change of teacher or period will not be honored

 \The student and parent must complete and sign the level change schedule request form and must have the signature of the teacher.
 When there is a disagreement between the academic team (student, parent, teacher, counselor), a conference with the principal will be scheduled